Talion is a finalist for Best SIEM Solution

 Not only do ransomware attacks incur cost of remediation, but victims need dedicated time and undivided attention from IT teams to get the network and system back up and running to its previous speed.

-Nearly 3 out of 4 companies infected with ransomware suffer two days or more without access to their files – this often means time away from everyday work tasks, due to downtime, and can present lost opportunities as a result of prioritising the attack.
+Nearly 3 out of 4 companies infected with ransomware suffer two days or more without access to their files – this often means time away from everyday work tasks, due to downtime, and can present lost opportunities as a result of focusing on the attack.

 Ransomware attacks do cause obvious money costs, such as paying the ransom, but there is also the cost of every hour of time lost from an employee supporting recovery, rather than going about their usual professional duties.
 Completely remediating a ransomware attack takes an average of 35,285 hours which, if you put a number to it, would cost approximately $2.24 million at the average IT hourly wage of $63.50.
 That’s an expensive amount of time!